bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 - If you have your Overleaf and GitHub account linked and want to have copies of the project in both places, you can **fork** this repository.
 Then go to Overleaf and click on **New Project** -> **Import from GitHub**, it should list the forked project for listing.
 Once imported, you can start working...
 But Overleaf and GitHub will not sync automatically; you will have to do it.

 - Once the project is opened, for the main proposal document, compile `proposal.tex` and for the response to the committee document, compile `02-response.tex`.
 You will have to compile them separately.
-These files should compile separately without any errors; there might be warnings but you can ignore them.
+These files should compile separately without any errors; you may ignore warnings (if any).
 In your first submission to the thesis proposal committee, response text should not be necessary.
 During resubmission (if your committee members require you to do so), compile them separately and if you need to submit them as one document, just merge them using the Preview app on macOS or online PDF tools.

 > [!TIP]
 >